instamatic-dev/instamatic/docs/programs.md

 ### instamatic.VMserver

-The script sets up socket connection between `instamatic` and [`VirtualBox`](https://www.virtualbox.org/wiki/Downloads) software via [`virtualbox python API`](https://www.virtualbox.org/wiki/Downloads).
+The script sets up socket connection between `instamatic` and [`VirtualBox`](https://www.virtualbox.org/wiki/Downloads) software via [`virtualbox python API`](https://www.virtualbox.org/sdkref/).
 Therefore, `VirtualBox` and the corresponding SDK need to be installed before running this command.
-This script is developed particularly for the possibility of running software [`XDS`](http://xds.mpimf-heidelberg.mpg.de/html_doc/downloading.html) under windows 7, a system which a lot of TEM computers may be using.
+This script is developed particularly for the possibility of running software [`XDS`](http://xds.mpimf-heidelberg.mpg.de/html_doc/downloading.html) under windows 7 or newer, a system which a lot of TEM computers may be using.

 After installation of `VirtualBox` and the corresponding SDK, `XDS` needs to be installed correctly in the guest Ubuntu system.
 In addition, a shared folder between `VirtualBox` and windows system needs to be set up properly in order for the server to work.